 - Riboflavin – 0.09 mg

 - Calcium – 17 mg

 - Iron – 2.09 mg

 When Can Your Baby Eat Barley?

-Since barley is known to contain gluten, a protein that gives its chewy texture (as also found in wheat and rye), many experts recommend introducing it to babies after 6 months.
-Gluten, if introduced earlier than 6 months can increase the risk of a child developing Celiac – a serious condition where the body’s immune system attacks its tissues.
+Since barley is known to contain gluten, a protein that gives its chewy texture (as also found in wheat and rye), many experts recommend introducing it to babies after six months.
+Gluten, if introduced earlier than six months, can increase the risk of a child developing Celiac – a serious condition where the body’s immune system attacks its tissues (3).

 Also, barley should never be introduced to your baby as the ‘first food’.
-If she is allergic to wheat, you have another reason to avoid introducing barley as there may be a direct relation between rare barley allergy and wheat allergy.
+If they are allergic to wheat, you have another reason to avoid introducing barley as there may be a direct relation between rare barley allergy and wheat allergy.